 Once the banner meets your approval, click ‘OK’.

-24. Now that you have 3 banners that you like, it’s time to play with color!
-Select the 1st Ribbon with the Selection Tool:
+24. Now that you have 3 banners that you like, it’s time to play with colors!
+Select a Ribbon with the Selection Tool, pick the desired color, and change the ‘Fill’ to that color.

 That is all there is to it!